AbdulrhmanKhormi/coe502/README.md

     return NULL;
 }
 ```
+# 3. AVX2 & pThreads Implementations:
+The AVX2 & pThreads implementation is a combination of the vector and parallel implementations.
+It splits the dataset into chunks, and it processes each chunk in a separate thread.
+Each thread will use the vector implementation to process its chunk.
 # 4. Results:
 ### The following table shows the results of the different implementations on different datasets on two different machines.